Google PowerMeter and sample C# .Net API usage

 French and English

-Hi my dear visitors, You are more than 3 000 visitors to come each month now.
-So maybe I choose try to make it easier for everyone so that you only subscribe to the feed in the languages you understand : all languages RSS stream english only RSS stream french only RSS stream By the way, I updated the TC65 FAQ to add questions and answers collected from the javacint group.
-I created this google group a year ago for developpers willing to exchange about the TC65.
+Hi my dear visitors, You are more than 3,000 visitors to come each month now.
+So maybe I should try to make it easier for everyone so that you only subscribe to the feed in the languages you understand: all languages RSS stream english only RSS stream french only RSS stream By the way, I updated the TC65 FAQ to add questions and answers collected from the javacint group.
+I created this google group a year ago for developers willing to exchange about the TC65.
 It started quite slowly but it now has 28 members.
 And considering how hard it is to find any information on this chip that’s a lot.
 I think it helped a lot of people. ...

 March 12, 2010 · Florent Clairambault